 The cooling system consists of the following components:

-The cooling system components work together to keep all services gateway components within the acceptable temperature range (see Figure 1, Figure 2, Figure 3, and Figure 4).
-The services gateway has two fan trays located in the front of the device that install horizontally above and below the card cage.
-Each fan tray contains six fans.
-The fan trays are interchangeable and are hot-insertable and hot-removable.
+The cooling system components work together to keep all services gateway components within the acceptable temperature range (see Figure 1, Figure 2, and Figure 3 ).
+The device has one fan tray and one air filter that install vertically in the rear of the device.
+The fan tray contains three fans.

 Figure 1: Airflow Through the Chassis

-The host subsystem monitors the temperature of the device components.
+The host subsystem monitors the temperature of the services gateway components.
 When the device is operating normally, the fans function at lower than full speed.
 If a fan fails or the ambient temperature rises above a threshold, the speed of the remaining fans is automatically adjusted to keep the temperature within the acceptable range.
-If the ambient maximum temperature specification is exceeded and the system cannot be adequately cooled, the Routing Engine shuts down the system by disabling output power from each PEM.
+If the ambient maximum temperature specification is exceeded and the system cannot be adequately cooled, the Routing Engine shuts down the system by disabling output power from each power supply.